Vastera/Annotation_of_Characteristic_Frequencies/README.md

 * open a .fig file of MATLAB, select the peaks by the default cursor.
 * set the values and symbols characteristic frequencies;
 * set tolerance(err variable) and fault type;
-* run the example program!
+* run the example program! name: Peak_searching_demo.m